The tour was completely tailored to us and fit our style and pace just right.Richard, Osaka, Dec 2025

 Soak in Scenic Views Along Tokyo Bay with a Relaxing Monorail Ride

-The Tokyo Monorail connects Haneda Airport to central Tokyo, following Tokyo Bay's edge for twenty minutes.
+The Tokyo Monorail connects Haneda Airport to central Tokyo, following Tokyo Bay's edge in about 13 to 25 minutes, depending on the service.
 Even if you're not flying today, you'll see wide water views, industrial docks, distant bridges, and one of the few perspectives where you can grasp the city's full scale from a moving train.

 The monorail connects to Hamamatsuchō Station, near several observation decks if you want higher perspectives.
 But sometimes just riding the line, watching the bay, and resting after a morning of temples and ceremony is exactly enough.
 Let the day end gently.
 Tomorrow you leave Tokyo for the mountains.